 Fruits and vegetables

 Some fruits and vegetables, including spinach, mushrooms, and olives, are high in nonheme iron.
-As nonheme iron is harder for the body to absorb, they are unlikely to affect iron levels significantly.
+However, as nonheme iron is harder for the body to absorb, they are less likely to affect iron levels significantly.

 Lean protein is an essential part of a healthful, balanced diet, but many sources of lean protein contain iron.